Guy Gibson: First operational tour: No. 83 Squadron, Bomber Command

 Gibson was recalled from leave back to Scampton by telegram on 31 August 1939.
-Gibson flew on 3 September 1939, two days after the start of the Second World War.
+Gibson's first wartime flight was on 3 September 1939, the day the United Kingdom entered Second World War.
 He was one of the pilots selected to attack the German fleet, which was near Wilhelmshaven.
 He took off at 18:15.
 The operation was aborted owing to bad weather and he landed back at Scampton around 23:00.
 On 5 September while in the Mess, he was bitten by a dog.
 His arm was put in a sling and he was granted 36 hours leave.
 This allowed him to attend his brother's wedding in Rugby, where he was Alick's best man.
 On his return, the squadron had moved to Ringway near Manchester under the Scatter Scheme.
 They were there for 10 days.
-The squadron did not fly on another operation until December, during the Phoney War.
+The squadron did not fly on another operation until December; this period of inactivity became known as the Phoney War.

 In February 1940, Gibson was one of the members of the squadron put on temporary secondment to Coastal Command at RAF Lossiemouth.
 On 27 February, he participated in an operation that was sent to attack a U-boat.
 However, owing to various communications problems, one of the aircraft dropped its bombs on a Royal Navy submarine.
 The senior officers involved with the incident were censured for their failure to bring the squadron up to a satisfactory standard.
 The squadron then underwent a period of intensive training.